rthrblck/guidelines/README.md

     - [ ] Links, book list,

 ### Bugs
-- [ ] Nib width field crashes up, other fields probably do, too
+- [ ] Nib width field crashes app, other fields probably do, too

 ## Make it right

 ### Inputs
-- [ ] Write custom input field component with individual variations to clean up inputs.js?
+- [x] Write custom input field component with individual variations to clean up inputs.js?
 Seems like a good idea
 - [ ] Change "verticality" to slope
 - [ ] Figure out how to switch between Metric and US Customary units
 - [ ] Figure out initial decimal issues, probably involves string to numeral conversion

 ### SVG
 - [ ] Diagonal lines are not rendering properly, investigate and maybe open a git issue
+- [ ] Diagonal line spacing: give density options for lines on page (maybe: *none*, *a few*, *some*, *more*, and *a lot*) and base those options on multiples of the nib width.
 - [ ] Set degree field maximums and minimums
 - [ ] Add some sort of marker to indicate x-height, like X or nib ladder
 - [ ] Use smaller default margins